VIVelev/git-101/03-changes-and-staging/README.md

 $ git add .
 ```

-This essentially adds all changed/added files to the staging environment.
+This will add all the changed/added files in the current directory and those below to the staging environment.
+***Be careful with this one.
+It will not stage files from the parent directory!***